jaspector

 No countywide general building permit requirement found for ordinary building construction in unincorporated Marion County.
 A permit is required for onsite sewage facility (OSSF) work to construct, install, alter, extend, or repair a septic system, except for limited state-law exemptions such as qualifying 10-acre-rule systems and certain emergency repairs.
 County floodplain or environmental approvals may apply in specific circumstances.

-Typical processing time is OSSF permits: 30 days for approval or denial; subdivision or development planning materials: 45 days..
+Building permit processing times in unincorporated Marion County, TX typically run OSSF permits: 30 days for approval or denial; subdivision or development planning materials: 45 days..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Marion County, TX.
 The following work is generally exempt: Qualifying 10-acre-rule systems under Texas state OSSF law.
 Note: No public exempt-work list found for a county general building permit program because no such documented countywide program exists.
 For OSSF work, TCEQ states certain emergency repairs are not required to obtain a permit but must be reported in writing within 72 hours after work begins.
+When in doubt, confirm with the local building department before starting work.